Topics in this article:

 Access any survey from the dashboard by clicking on its colored box.

 The surveys all have similar navigation and functions.
-The Find My Spark Survey and the College Affordability Shaper have one additional advisor feature to lock and unlock the results of the survey.
+The Find My Spark Survey and the EFC Calculator have one additional advisor feature to lock and unlock the results of the survey, prior to a student or connection viewing the results.

 1. To begin, hover over the Surveys tab on the main menu at the top and click on the survey to be completed.
 Surveys can also be accessed from the Survey Dashboard.